“It’s not a meal in Morocco unless you have bread”

 TIP: When choosing fish, you may need to take your produce to another person to have it cleaned and gutted before taking it to the chef.

-READ ABOUT OUR FISHY LUNCH – THE WINDY CITY: WHAT TO SEE & DO IN ESSAOUIRA
+READ ABOUT OUR FISHY LUNCH – THE WINDY CITY: A TRAVEL GUIDE TO ESSAOUIRA, MOROCCO

 Drinking mint tea is an ancient tradition in Morocco signifying hospitality and friendship.
 You would be considered impolite if you refused an offer to drink tea with someone.
 Morocco is one of the largest importers of Chinese gunpowder green tea and is in fact one of the main ingredients of Moroccan tea.
 Combined with fresh spearmint, boiling hot water and (lots of) sugar, you’ll be drinking mint tea at all times of the day!
 If you prefer your tea less sweet, you’ll usually find sugar cubes on the side in restaurants and cafes.
 This way, you can add as much as you wish.